ArdanaLabs/audit/src/preamble/executive.md

 ## Keep the DeX closed source to prevent forking

-This can play a role in reducing vampire attack risk.
+This can play a role in reducing vampire attack risk, and other considerations in .
 Confidence in importance: very low

 ## Peg fee structure to governance (i.e. `DANA` holders) to avoid competition